ShobaS/Daily-Log/log.md

 Day 97:
 Worked on the REact challenge in FCC and Having a thought of starting a small component project for work.

+Day 98:
+Did some search for a component for work.
+Having to get an idea for that thing and getting to understand the angular things.